wangnan1305/myresume/README.md

 # My Resume

 Read resume data from a JS file named data.js and generate a static web page.
-You can Deploy GitHub Pages
+You can Deploy GitHub Pages.

-data.js is the same as the data format returned form the server
+data.js is the same as the data format returned form the server.

 Written with Backbone, EJS, Less, and Gulp.

-## **Notice: Please make sure your Computer has been installed the node ! if not,please click [this](https://nodejs.org/en/) to install**
+## **Notice: Please make sure your Computer has been installed the node ! if not,please click [this](https://nodejs.org/en/) to install.**

 # Build